Chananya Techajaksemar: Education

-Chananya was born into a Thai-Chinese family and attended Demonstration School of Chulalongkorn University (Primary Section) for her elementary education.
+Chananya was born into a Thai-Chinese family and attended Demonstration School of Chulalongkorn University (CUD; Primary Section) for her elementary education.
 She has mentioned in interviews that she has had a strong passion for literature since childhood, reading both literary and historical works.
-While studying at Demonstration School of Chulalongkorn University (Secondary Section), her desire to become a writer, coupled with the rising popularity of online literature websites at the time, led her to start publishing her writings online.
+While studying at CUD (Secondary Section), her desire to become a writer, coupled with the rising popularity of online literature websites at the time, led her to start publishing her writings online.
 During her high school years, she enrolled in the Science-Mathematics program.
 Her friends frequently asked her to summarize Thai language and literature content due to her outstanding language skills within her science-mathematics group, leading her to realize her enjoyment of storytelling.

-Chananya graduated from Demonstration School of Chulalongkorn University, Class of 44 and continued her higher education at Faculty of Arts, Chulalongkorn University, majoring in Thai Language under the Phuak Chang Project (a program admitting individuals with exceptional skills in Thai language and literature for undergraduate studies), graduating with a Bachelor of Arts with Second Class Honors.
+Chananya graduated from CUD, Class of 44 and continued her higher education at Faculty of Arts, Chulalongkorn University, majoring in Thai Language under the Phuak Chang Project (a program admitting individuals with exceptional skills in Thai language and literature for undergraduate studies), graduating with a Bachelor of Arts with Second Class Honors.
 During her university studies, Chananya began submitting her novels to various publishers but did not achieve publication.